Harvesting Wild Leeks

 By the way, we wrap the cleaned leeks in paper towels and store them in the crisper.
 There are a lot of other creative and delicious ways to cook these little treasures.
 I recommend trying to get your hands on some while they’re in season.
 It’s worth the effort.
 For the Silo, Phil Ross.

-One response to “Harvesting Wild Leeks”
+One thought on “Harvesting Wild Leeks”

 Leave a Reply